 Your pet is monitored with a pulse oximeter, an electrocardiogram (ECG), and a blood pressure machine.
 Veterinary technicians are continuously monitoring and recording your pet’s heart rate, respiratory rate, oxygen saturation, blood pressure, and anesthetic depth.

-Depending on the procedure, your pet may receive non-steroidal anti-inflammatory pain medications (Rimadyl or Metacam), opioid pain medications (morphine, butorphanol, or buprenorphine), constant rate infusions (CRIs) of intravenous pain medications, a transdermal fentanyl patch, and/or local anesthetic blocks to provide multi-modal pain management.
+Depending on the procedure, your pet may receive non-steroidal anti-inflammatory pain medications (Rimadyl or Metacam), opioid pain medications (hydromorphone, morphine, butorphanol, or buprenorphine), constant rate infusions (CRIs) of intravenous pain medications, a transdermal fentanyl patch, and/or local anesthetic blocks to provide multi-modal pain management.

 Your pet is closely monitored before, during, and after anesthesia.
 If complications arise, our veterinarians will discuss them with you immediately.
 All clients will receive a post-operative call from the veterinarian or technician with an update on their pet’s status.